LeetLLM

 Key Concepts Tested

-Scaled dot-product attention formula derivationQ/K/V projections and their roles (routing vs content)Variance proof for √d_k scaling factorThree attention types: bidirectional, causal, crossMulti-head attention: parallel subspaces, same total FLOPsAttention head specialization and redundancyTime O(n²d) and memory O(n²) complexity analysisFlashAttention: IO-aware tiling for O(n) memorySoftmax numerical stability (max-shift trick)Additive vs dot-product attention
+Scaled dot-product attention formula derivationQ/K/V projections and their roles (routing vs content)Variance proof for √d_k scaling factorThree attention types: bidirectional, causal, crossMulti-head attention: parallel subspaces, same total FLOPsAttention head specialization and redundancyTime O(n²d) and memory O(n²) complexity analysisFlashAttention: IO-aware tiling for O(n) memorySoftmax numerical stability (max-shift technique)Additive vs dot-product attention

 References